Best Homemade Gingerbread House | Recipe + Template

 Expert Tips

-- Spread the work over multiple days to reduce stress.
+- Prep Schedule: Spread the work over multiple days to reduce stress.
 Make the dough and bake on one day, assemble the house on another, and save the decoration for a final day.

-- If putting foil over cardboard as the base, be sure to glue the foil to the cardboard really well.
-I didn’t one year and the weight of the gingerbread house ripped the foil and the hold thing slid off and broke one year.
+- Foil Tip: If putting foil over cardboard as the base, be sure to glue the foil to the cardboard really well.
+I didn’t one year and the weight of the gingerbread house ripped the foil and the whole thing slid off—lesson learned!

-- You can make royal icing without meringue powder and with egg whites instead.
+- Egg Whites for Meringue: You can make royal icing without meringue powder and with egg whites instead.
 If you’d like to try that method, please see this royal icing post for that recipe.

-- Cut out the house shapes from the baked slab so the pieces they don’t spread while baking and your edges are nice and straight and stay that way.
+- When to Cut Shapes: Cut out the house shapes from the baked slab so the edges are nice and straight and stay that way.
 This ensures cleaner edges, more sturdy pieces, and a well-structured house.
+If you cut the pieces and then bake, they will spread while baking.

-- Spend time rolling the dough evenly to avoid uneven baking.
+- Rolling Into Shape: Spend time rolling the dough evenly to avoid uneven baking.
 Use a flat edge spatula or bench scraper to shape a perfect rectangle and redistribute excess dough where needed.

-- Ensure all bowls, spoons, and icing bags are completely grease-free to achieve the perfect consistency for royal icing.
+- Icing Tip: Ensure all bowls, spoons, and icing bags are completely grease-free to achieve the perfect consistency for royal icing.
 That fat keeps the icing from coming together and will ruin the batch.

-- Use tin cans to support the walls and roof while the icing dries to keep the house stable and upright during assembly.
+- Supporting the House: Use tin cans to support the walls and roof while the icing dries to keep the house stable and upright during assembly.

 More Cut-Out Cookie Recipes to Consider